inklein1997/README-Generator/generatedFiles/README.md

 ## Contribution
 Before contributing to **README.md Generator**, please read this [code of conduct](code_of_conduct.md)[^1].<br>}
 Here's how you can contribute...<br>
-Add issues and generate pull requests on GitHub Repository
+Add issues and/or generate pull requests on GitHub

 ## Tests
-Insert test instructions here
+Insert test Instructions for project here

 ## Questions
   If you have any questions, please contact me via: